 Some claim that owl worship is an indication of a loss of empathy for others and this, while unproven, is at least an intriguing theory based on the fact that the Ifugao people were once headhunters (now, they make their living crafting baskets, bowls and weapons).
 While Spanish missionaries and conquistadors went just about everywhere after Pope Alexander VI of Spain divided the world between Portugal and Spain at the Treaty of Tordesillas in 1493, they were leery, if not outright afraid, to venture in the territory of the Ifugao.
 This part of the Philippines put up a tremendous fight against Spanish colonialism for over 300 years.
 It is one of the few places in the Philippines where a trace of the original culture can be found.
 They have been fanatically devoted to their rice gods, even baptizing them with ritually purified and sacrificed pig’s blood.
 As such, the Ifugao embody the spirit of Lapu-Lapu, who fought off and killed Magellan.
 There is a fierceness to this place, both in the land and the ancient spirit of the people, which cannot be discounted.
 They are living history.

-Remote Lands clients can charter a helicopter to Banaue, skipping the long drive.
+It is also possible to charter a helicopter to Banaue, skipping the long drive.
 It should be noted that the hotel accommodation is very basic, with mostly guesthouses and one hotel called the Banaue Hotel.
 This is not a luxurious place by any stretch of the imagination, yet the cultural experiences and natural beauty are rich enough to make up for any lack of sophistication and comfort.
-Remote Lands knows the way.
-Why not contact one of our representatives today and inquire on how you can visit this strange, exotic, far off place?
 The opportunities for hiking, photography, history and cultural investigation are almost limitless in this part of the Philippines.
 From the last stand of the Ifugao people against the Spanish Empire to the last stand of the rice terraces against the forces of globalization, Banaue beckons visitors to take a stand of their own.
 It’s time to get to Banaue while you can still enjoy its beauty and culture.